DARE: Diverse Visual Question Answering with Robustness Evaluation: Experiments and Results

-\rparagraph{Single-Correct Answer Setup} The results for this setup are summarised in Table~\ref{tab:test_1_correct}.
-They indicate that even the simplest multiple-choice scenario is challenging for the state-of-the-art VLMs, with ample room for improvement.
+\rparagraph{Single-Correct Answer Setup} The results, summarised in Table~\ref{tab:test_1_correct}, indicate that even the simplest multiple-choice scenario is challenging for the state-of-the-art VLMs, with ample room for improvement.
 Gemini Flash shows the highest scores on average, followed by GPT-4 and Idefics2 which achieves similar results with \textsc{Out-Gen} and \textsc{Out-Log} as Gemini Flash and GPT-4.
 However, Idefics2 fails completely with \textsc{Out-JSON}.

-While the scores for all categories reveal substantial gaps to expected human-level performance except for \textit{culture}, one-hop \textit{conditional counting} seems especially challenging for all the VLMs in our evaluation, and across different evaluation protocols and formats.
-It is possible to attain higher absolute peak scores for the \textit{order} and \textit{trick} categories, but this is achieved with a subset of models coupled only with specific evaluation protocols and output formats, already suggesting some fundamental issues with robustness.
+While the scores for all categories reveal substantial gaps to human-level performance except for \textit{culture}, \textit{conditional counting} seems especially challenging for all the VLMs in our evaluation, and across different evaluation protocols and formats.
+It is possible to attain higher absolute peak scores for the \textit{order} and \textit{trick} categories, but this is achieved with a subset of models coupled with specific evaluation protocols and output formats, suggesting some fundamental issues with robustness.

 \rparagraph{Robustness to Different Sets of Answer Options} We now test the proportion of questions for which the models can correctly answer all variations in the sets of answer options (i.e., the \textit{Single Correct Answer + Variations} setup).
 This provides an approximation of the worst-case model performance conditioned on the options provided to the model, with the results shown in Table~\ref{tab:test_1_var}.